The-Back-Corner/the-back-corner.github.io/index.md

 ![](images/myaccount.png)

 * you can change your password

 ![](images/change-password.png)

-* or deactivate your account.
+* or deactivate your account

 ![](images/delete-account.png)

 * You can select a foodtruck or restaurant from the dropdown, and it will redirect to